 Summer – Special Music

-While Chancel Choir is on break, special music for worship includes guests and solos and ensembles from the music department, as well as periodic appearances by the COGS Band.
-Guest singer/songwriter, Jack Brown, has captivated the congregation with his guitar and vocals.
-Women’s and Men’s ensembles sing periodically, and the congregation is treated to vocal duets and solos by our talented roster of singers.
-Two COGS members charm the congregation with their hammer dulcimer and flute music.
-Most summers, the “Second String Band,” comprised of the the Fleming and Todd families, entertain the congregation with their banjo/guitar and fiddle “old-timey” music.
+While Chancel Choir is on break, special music for worship includes solos and ensembles from the music department, as well as appearances from guest musicians.
+Treble and Tenor/Bass choirs sing a couple of times each, and the congregation is treated to vocal duets and solos by our talented roster of singers.

-Special music is part of the Christmas eve service.
-In 2015, anthems and hymns were coordinated with a unique script read by three COGS members, portraying the Christmas story.
-Set in our beautifully decorated sanctuary, the result was a cohesive worship service that was inspiring to all the senses.
+Special music is part of the Christmas Eve Service.
+Anthems and hymns are coordinated with a unique script read by COGS members, portraying the Christmas story.
+Set in our beautifully decorated sanctuary, the result is a cohesive worship service that was inspiring to all the senses.